lytithwyn/vbox_systray_launcher/readme.md

 that will let you run the main VirtualBox interface.

 Features:
- * Automatically polls vboxmanage for the list of virtual machines ever 10 seconds
+ * Automatically polls vboxmanage for the list of virtual machines every 10 seconds
  * Uses VirtualBox icon from the current icon theme, so is themeable

 Dependencies: